January 19, 2021

 - I keep dishwasher tabs in a vintage Ball jar.

-- Bedding is from Pottery Barn.
+- My favorite bedding is from Pottery Barn.

 Looking for more Cleaning Inspiration?